JuliaHomotopyContinuation/HomotopyContinuation.jl/README.md

 Random seed used: 622483
 -----------------------------------------------
 ```
 Let us see what is the information that we get.
 Four paths were attempted to be solved, four of which were completed successfully.
 Since we tried to solve an affine system, the algorithm checks whether there are solutions at infinity: in this case there are none.
 With *solutions at infinity* we mean solutions of the [homogenization](https://en.wikipedia.org/wiki/Homogeneous_polynomial#Homogenization) of the system which are no solutions of the affine system.
 None of the solutions are singular and two of them are real.
-To access the first solution in the array we write

 Assume we are only interested in the *real* solutions.
 We can obtain these `result` by
 ```julia